Robelis Despaigne: Karate Combat

 On 11 November 2024, it was reported that Despaigne had signed with Karate Combat.

 Despaigne faced Dominik Jedrzejczyk on 19 December 2024 at Karate Combat 51 and won by knockout four seconds into the first round.

 Despaigne faced Marcos Brigagao on 24 January 2025 at Karate Combat 52.
 He won by knockout 12 seconds into the first round.

 Despaigne faced Roggers Souza on 28 February 2025 at Karate Combat 53.
 He won by knockout 8 seconds into the first round.

 Despaigne competed and won the 8-man heavyweight tournament for the #1 contender on 18 July 2025 at Karate Combat 55.
 He defeated former Glory Light Heavyweight Champion Saulo Cavalari by unanimous decision in the first bout, Timothy Johnson by technical knockout in the first round for the second bout, and Zach Pauga via technical knockout by doctor stoppage at the end of the first round to win the "Last Man Standing" tournament.

-He will compete against current champion Sam Alvey at a later date as a result.
+He competed against current champion Sam Alvey at Karate Combat 58 on 5 December 2025 and won the heavyweight championship by knockout in the first round.